-- Share an example where you were impacted from a situation where someone you know was over sharing.
+- Share an example where you were impacted by a situation where someone you know was oversharing.
 This does not have to be an emergency scene example.
-Discuss the impact over sharing had on your ability to listen and comprehend.
+Discuss the impact over-sharing had on your ability to listen and comprehend.

 Share your comments on this article in the “Leave a Reply” box below.
 If you want to send me incident pictures, videos or have an idea you’d like me to research and write about, contact me.
 I really enjoy getting feedback and supportive messages from fellow first responders.
 It gives me the energy to work harder for you.

 Facebook Fan Page: www.facebook.com/SAMatters